Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-12-18-more-about-josm_hu.md

 ![JOSM Download Button][]

--  When the download window opens, you should see a map with a pink box drawn on it.
+-  When the download window opens, you should see a map.
 If you don’t see the map, click on the tab marked “Slippy map”.

 ![JOSM Download Dialog][]

--  The pink box represents the area of the map that we would like to download for editing.
-Use your mouse to pan and zoom it to an area that you know very well, such as your hometown or neighborhood.
+-  Use your mouse to pan and zoom it to an area that you know very well, such as your hometown or neighborhood.
 The controls are the same as in the JOSM map window.
 The right mouse button lets you drag the map, and your scroll wheel allows you to zoom in and out.

 > Sometimes if you are working on a notebook computer it can be difficult
 > to scroll in and out.
 Working in JOSM is much easier if you have a mouse,
 > but most modern notebooks allow you to scroll using the touchpad.

 -	Draw a box around the area that you want to download.
 To draw a new box, click on the map, hold your left mouse button down, and drag your mouse to create